answersLogoWhite

 "NYU Stern is a premier business school is located in Westchester, NY.
 Over the years they have developed educational partnerships which has broadened their reach to a global educational community."

-What are parts of a colonial ship?
+What are the parts of a galleon called?

 How do you call the lowest portion of the ship?